-The autolamp system provides light sensitive automatic on-off control of the exterior lights normally controlled by the headlamp control.
+The autolamp system provides light sensitive automatic on/off control of the exterior lights normally controlled by the headlamp control.

-The autolamp system also keeps the lights on for approximately 20 seconds or, if equipped with a message center, you can select a delay from 0-180 seconds, after the ignition switch is turned to OFF.
+The autolamp system also keeps the lights on for approximately 20 seconds or, if equipped with a message center, you can select a delay from 0-180 seconds after the ignition switch is turned off.
+See Message center in the Driver Controls chapter.

-- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control clockwise to OFF.
+- To turn autolamps on, rotate the control counterclockwise. - To turn autolamps off, rotate the control to the off position.